This section provides assistance in the design and delivery of tests and examinations.

 Tests that require the student to draw diagrams or write equations should be designed so that the answers are submitted via scanned images or photographs (meta-data must be included with any images uploaded).
 Prepare students in advance to download a document scanning app for their mobile device (e.g., Adobe scan, Microsoft Office Lens or Camscanner).

 Students must have an opportunity to complete a practice exercise prior to the assessment to ensure they are familiar with the technological requirements for uploading images.
-If you are using Canvas for a mid-semester test, create a practice Quiz or a Assignment of type ‘File Upload’.
-For Inspera, students can select the Demo Test 1 exam.
+For a mock Inspera test, students can select the Demo Test 1 exam.

 The Copyright Act (section 49) allows anything to be copied for examination purposes.
 Examinations include any work which counts towards a student’s final grade in a course.
 This can involve setting questions, communicating the questions to candidates, or answering questions.
 For example, if staff would like to use images from a journal article for their assessment questions, this will not infringe copyright.